BrokenStringx/Crispr-SGRU/README.md

 * weights directory: The weight for the Crisp-SGRU model on all datasets.
 * DeepShap: Include Teacher model,Student moodel and knowledge distillation process.
 ## Testing
-python model_test.py: Running this file to evaluate the CRISPR-BERT model.
+python model_test.py: Running this file to evaluate the model.
 (Include loading model weight and datasets, demonstrate model performance of six metrics)<br>
 ## Datasets
 Include 7 public datasets:
 * I1